Akarsh654/SQLite-and-MongoDB-Projects/MiniProject1 (SQLite)/README.txt

-Akrash Sharma, ccid: akrash
+Akrash Sharma
-Robert Joseph, ccid: rjoseph1
+Robert Joseph
-Tanyaradzwa Gozhora, ccid: gozhora
+Tanyaradzwa Gozhora
 We did not collaborate with anyone else.